 - Supporting energy management strategies and operational systems to embed new technology and behaviours with a focus on driving down impacts and costs.

-A key part of the programme is to create opportunities for organisations to share best practice, knowledge and experiences which will enable organisations individually and the sector as a whole to achieve further environmental reductions.
+- Creating opportunities for organisations to share best practice, knowledge and experience is a key part of the programme, which will enable organisations individually – and the sector as a whole – to achieve further environmental reductions.

 The programme will focus on energy management with building-based arts organisations.
 It will follow the principles of good energy management as set out with ISO50001.